rvessell/ece3005/howto.md

 #### Line Breaks and Indentions
 ---------------------

-<p> You will inevitably find that Markdown does not always add a line break or indention where you are expecting them. </p>
+<p> Like many programming languages, Markdown does not recognize new lines as new lines or tabs as indentions.</p>

 To create a line break at any point in your text, add `<br`.
 - For example, `break here <br> please` generates <br>